JosephMartell/CLImber/README.md

 ```

 ### Register the `checkout` command with CLImber
 At runtime, CLImber uses reflection to scan the codebase and find all classes decorated with the `CommandClass` attribute.
-In our code example we have decorated our CheckoutCommand class with the `CommandClass` attribute and an "checkout" argument.
-This argument determines the expected string on the command line that CLImber will use to invoke this command.
+In our code example we have decorated our CheckoutCommand class with the `CommandClass` attribute and provided a "checkout" argument.
+This argument determines the name of the command that CLImber will associate with this class.
 ```c#
     ...
     [CommandClass("checkout")]